electron/packager/readme.md

 ## About

-Electron Packager is a command line tool that packages electron app source code into executables like `.app` or `.exe` along with a copy of Electron.
+Electron Packager is a command line tool and Node.js library that bundles Electron-based application source code with a renamed Electron executable and supporting files into folders ready for distribution.

 Note that packaged Electron applications can be relatively large.
 A zipped barebones OS X Electron application is around 40MB.